nomemory/andreinc-site/_posts/2021-01-20-writing-your-own-linear-algebra-matrix-library-in-c.md

 data[i][j] <=> array[i * m + j]
 ```

-To better understand how to store multi-dimensional arrays in _linear storage_ please refer to [this stackoverflow question](https://stackoverflow.com/questions/14015556/how-to-map-the-indexes-of-a-matrix-to-a-1-dimensional-array-c), or read the [wikipedia article](https://en.wikipedia.org/wiki/Row-_and_column-major_order) on the topic.
+To better understand how to store multi-dimensional arrays in _linear storage_ please refer to [this StackOverflow question](https://stackoverflow.com/questions/14015556/how-to-map-the-indexes-of-a-matrix-to-a-1-dimensional-array-c), or read the [wikipedia article](https://en.wikipedia.org/wiki/Row-_and_column-major_order) on the topic.

-Even if it might sound like a "controversial" decision, for the sake of simplicity we will use the `double **` multi-dimensional storage.
+Even if it might sound like a "controversial" decision, for the sake of simplicity, we will use the `double **` multi-dimensional storage.

 ## Allocating / De-allocating memory for the `nml_mat` matrix

-Unlike "higher-level" programming languages (Java, python, etc.), that manage memory allocation for you, in C you need to explicitly ask for memory and explicitly free the memory once you no longer need it.
+Unlike "higher-level" programming languages (Java, Python, etc.), that manage memory allocation for you, in C, you need to explicitly ask for memory and explicitly free the memory once you no longer need it.

 In this regard, the next step is to create "constructor-like" and "destructor-like" functions for the `nml_mat` struct defined above.
 There's an unwritten rule that says: "Every [malloc()](https://www.cplusplus.com/reference/cstdlib/malloc/) has its _personal_ [free()](https://www.cplusplus.com/reference/cstdlib/free/)".